zeezman/My-Netflix-Clone/README.md

-# Getting Started with Create React App
+#  NetFlix Clone App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created by me along with clever programmer [Check it out](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Resource

 In the project directory, you can run: